ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 :   Specify the ID of the gateway.

 `--action ACTION`
-:   Specify the import route filter action.
+:   Specify the action of the import route filter.
 One of `permit`, `deny`.

 `--prefix PREFIX`
 :   Specify an IPv4 subnet CIDR indicating both the address and mask length.

 `--before BEFORE`
-:   To prioritize this filter in the import route filter list, specify the ID of the route filter that comes _before_ this filter.
+:   To prioritize this filter in the import route filter list, specify the ID of the route filter that comes before this filter.

 `--ge GE`
 :   Specify a minimum matching length (GE, greater than or equal to).
 For more information, see [About route filtering](/docs/dl?topic=dl-filter-routes&interface=ui).